City structure and how to analyse it

-As majority of youth is living in the cities and the number is just predicted to grow, it is important, that we have the basic understanding how to analyse the city.
-There are way too many aspects that can be analysed, and we can probably only specialise in the several, but the below mentioned aspects are the basis, on which you can build your assumptions and develop the analysis the direction you are interested in.
-City can be imagined as a layered pie consisting of the following layers:
+As the majority of youth lives in cities – and the number is only predicted to grow – it is important that we have a basic understanding of how to analyse the city.
+There are far too many aspects that can be analysed, and we can probably only specialise in several, but the aspects mentioned below are the basis on which you can build your assumptions and develop the analysis in the direction you are interested in.
+A city can be imagined as a layered pie consisting of the following layers:

 Let’s explore each in depth.